GeoGrammenidis/zero_to_mvp/README.md

    - on onstart if property pending from the `SpeechSynthesisUtterance` object is true throw an error for now.
 This happens probably because something else currently is using the speech API in the website.
 TODO: handle this case.
 10. removed buttons from html and with javascript rendered the buttons and targeted the elements using the siblings.

+### Level 0 - styling

+1. used tool [icomoon](https://icomoon.io/) to create and download pause & play svg.
+2. for each button, created a pause and a play svg element
+3. removed the contents of each button and then appended the svg as a child.
+Did the same thing when the button must change svg icon because of the state of the button.
+Always used the same svgs to avoid the constant creation of elements with each state change.
+4. to make the buttons easily found with CSS a class `synthesis_player_btn` was added
+5. for now created some styles and imported them for our buttons.
+6. for the position of the button, calculations were needed with the help of a temporary off-screen element.

 ## TODO list

 - impliment something simple based on what I have studied for level zero.